 Fat Transfer To Buttocks

 According to the American Society of Plastic Surgery the number of buttock augmentations using fat grafts, referred to as Brazilian Butt Lift, has increased by 26% in recent years.
-Brazilian butt lifts are a commonly performed procedure that many patients desire to achieve their ideal or an hourglass figure.
+Brazilian butt lifts are a common procedure many patients desire to achieve their ideal hourglass figure.
 For more information on the recovery period or financing the procedure you can read our blogs ‘The Average Cost Of A Brazilian Butt Lift In Dallas’ and ‘Brazilian Butt Lift Recovery In Dallas’.

 Fat Transfer To Hips